Our top pick for

 We're not expecting AxoGen to pay a dividend over the next 12 months.

-AxoGen's shares were split on a 105:100 basis on 11 July 1994.
+AxoGen's shares were split on a 105:100 basis on 10 July 1994.
 So if you had owned 100 shares the day before before the split, the next day you'd have owned 105 shares.
 This wouldn't directly have changed the overall worth of your AxoGen shares – just the quantity.
 However, indirectly, the new 4.8% lower share price could have impacted the market appetite for AxoGen shares which in turn could have impacted AxoGen's share price.

-Over the last 12 months, AxoGen's shares have ranged in value from as little as $7.16 up to $18.84.
+Over the last 12 months, AxoGen's shares have ranged in value from as little as $11.54 up to $23.49.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while AxoGen's is 0.6944.
+The market (NASDAQ average) beta is 1, while AxoGen's is 0.7534.
 This would suggest that AxoGen's shares are less volatile than average (for this exchange).

-AxoGen, Inc. , together with its subsidiaries, provides surgical solutions for physical damage or transection to peripheral nerves.
+AxoGen, Inc. , together with its subsidiaries, develops and markets surgical solutions for physical damage or transection to peripheral nerves.
 The company's products include Avance Nerve Graft, a biologically active off-the-shelf processed human nerve allograft for bridging severed nerves without the comorbidities associated with a second surgical site; AxoGuard Nerve Connector, a porcine submucosa extracellular matrix (ECM) coaptation aid for tensionless repair of severed peripheral nerves; and AxoGuard Nerve Protector, a porcine submucosa ECM product that is used to wrap and protect damaged peripheral nerves, as well as reinforces the nerve reconstruction while preventing soft tissue attachments.
-Its products also comprise Axoguard Nerve Cap, a porcine submucosa ECM product that is used to protect a peripheral nerve end, as well as separates the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma; and Avive Soft Tissue Membrane, a minimally processed human umbilical cord membrane that can be used as a resorbable soft tissue covering to separate tissues in the surgical bed.
+Its products also comprise Axoguard Nerve Cap, a porcine submucosa ECM product that is used to protect a peripheral nerve end, as well as separates the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma; and Avive Soft Tissue Membrane, a processed human umbilical cord membrane that can be used as a resorbable soft tissue covering to separate tissues in the surgical bed.
 In addition, the company offers AxoTouch two point discriminator, a tool that is used for measuring the innervation density of surface area of the skin.
-It provides its products to hospitals, surgery centers, and military hospitals plastic reconstructive surgeons, orthopedic and plastic hand surgeons, and various oral and maxillofacial surgeons in the United States, Canada, the United Kingdom and other European countries, South Korea, and internationally.
-AxoGen, Inc. is headquartered in Alachua, Florida.
+It provides its products to hospitals, surgery centers, and military hospitals plastic reconstructive surgeons, orthopedic and plastic hand surgeons, and various oral and maxillofacial surgeons in the United States, Canada, Germany, the United Kingdom and other European countries, South Korea, and internationally.
+AxoGen, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.